 Photographs for Domingo Matheu & former President Domingo Faustino Sarmiento both appear in their original posts on this blog.
 Given the fact that Sergio & I had collaborated previously, copying images posted here to use in an official government publication is disgraceful.
 As I wrote the Ministerio de Cultura de la Nación on Twitter: all they had to do was ask.

-In both cases, a lack of concern for fellow researchers/investigators is evident.
-I have been paid for many images as well as written for several publications.
-I have also freely given the rights to use my images on request… it all depends on who asks & for what purpose they would be used.
-This blog has been online since 2007 & takes no small effort to maintain.
-PDF sales each year fund its upkeep & provide the most complete online resource about Recoleta Cemetery in any language.
-Please consider that when using information or images from an independent webpage: ask for permission, offer compensation or give credit where due!
-This list will grow as needed but with a little respect, that won’t be necessary.
+In both cases, a disregard for research & investigation is evident.
+On many occasions, I’ve received payment for my photography as well as for published articles.
+But I have also allowed my images & text to be used for free on request… depending on who asks & for what purpose.
+AfterLife has been online since 2007 & takes no small effort to maintain.
+PDF sales each year fund this website as the most complete online resource about Recoleta Cemetery.
+Period.
+When using information or images from an independent webpage, please consider all the work involved by the author: ask for permission, offer compensation or give credit.
+Thanks!